enreina/ichibunzutsu/README.md

 1. Make a copy of this Google Sheet spreadsheet: https://docs.google.com/spreadsheets/d/1Ejvindpn_eqY3tZHbFxjHeqlyNdiaJP-XOjZ89JA1EE/edit?usp=sharing
 2. Sign up a https://sheetson.com account (login with your gmail account)
 3. Share your copy of the spreadsheet to google@sheetson.com
 4. Get the spreadsheet id as described in: https://docs.sheetson.com/getting-started/#getting-spreadsheet-id-and-sheet-name.
-Set the `SHEETSON_SPREADHEET_ID` in `.env.local` with this spreadsheet id.
+Set the `SHEETSON_SPREADSHEET_ID` in `.env.local` with this spreadsheet id.
 5. Get your Sheetson API Key from https://sheetson.com/console, and set it as value of the `SHEETSON_API_KEY` variable on your `.env.local`

 Note that the sentences from the sample spreadsheet are downloaded from [Tatoeba](https://tatoeba.org).